ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 From `C:\instrument\apps\epics\`, run `config_env.bat && make iocstartups`

+Note: a few errors of the form "No such file or directory" are acceptable, this will be fixed as of https://github.com/ISISComputingGroup/IBEX/issues/4080

 ### 9. Start IBEX server

 As verification that the install is correct, check the following: